 Tools are collected by Work Aid, whilst the Wee Charity will collect old computer equipment free of charge from your home, wipe your data securely if required, refurbish it and pass it on to those who need it.
 Baby equipment no longer required can be donated to The Baby Bank, branches throughout the UK.
 The British Heart Foundation provide a free furniture and electrical goods collection service nationwide, those in Berkshire can also donate these items to Thames Hospice.
 Foreign coins and stamps are collected by Oxfam.

 Did you know that you can even donate flowers after an event and have them re delivered to hospices and care homes by Floral Angels, what a fabulous idea!

 Recycling - these days we need to be recycling much more than paper and (some) plastics.
-Many councils (including the Royal Borough of Windsor & Maidenhead) now collect bags of worn out textiles to be recylcled, so check the website of the council in your local area.
+Many councils (including the Royal Borough of Windsor & Maidenhead) now collect bags of worn out textiles to be recylcled, as well as small electrical items, so check the website of the council in your local area.

-The Alzheimers Society are collecting and recycling old jewellery (including broken pieces) as well as many other "difficult to dispose of" items such as foreign coins and old film.
+The Alzheimers Society are collecting and recycling old jewellery (including broken pieces and costume jewellery) as well as many other "difficult to dispose of" items such as foreign coins and old film.

 Reducing waste requires a change in mindset.
 It takes a bit more effort, but involve the whole family and imagine how good it will feel.
-Knowing that all your clutter has gone somewhere where it will do good and be appreciated by others, is surely preferable to dumping bin bags at the tip and passing the problems on to someone else, or (the worse and more likely option), it all ending up in landfill?
+Knowing that all your clutter has gone somewhere it will do good and be appreciated by others, is surely preferable to dumping bin bags at the tip and passing the problems on to someone else, or (worse and the more likely option), it all ending up in landfill?